NotBlue-Dev/PcarsBhaptics/README.md

 ## Event Feedback

-- Engine
+- Engine (when you throttle)
-- GearWheel
+- GearWheel (movement of the gear, when you are on grass it's stronger for exemple)
-- Gear
+- Gear (gearup/down)
-- GForce
+- GForce (Intensity relative to GForce, you can feel the force on right/left back/forward)

 next :
 - Crash